outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - finding shapes that are useful for a context
       - finding contexts that are relevant to a shape

+    - get a language map for implementing other tools

+    - finding value in random sequence

+      - implementation of random definition, including error types & output probability distribution
+      - index of randomly generated data, iteratively checked for matches of adjacent or low-cost accessible subsets
+      - subset hashing

     - define core operations: apply (expand one by the other), inject (input one to the other), embed (attach one as a component/attribute of the other)

       - power dynamics